 - You do not receive credit for a late assignment, nor should you ask to take a quiz or exam or submit a paper after the deadline because you have had or do have computer problems.
 Do not wait until the night before to complete weekly assignments. - Have alternate computer locations already lined up to use in case you have trouble with your own computer.
-Our Blackboard course is set up to prevent submission of late assignments, so be sure you complete and submit assignments before the noon deadline on Fridays. - Pretend that the deadline is Thursday at midnight instead of Friday at noon. - Plan ahead; if you have to be out of town or at work right when assignments are due, finish them early.
+Our Blackboard course is set up to prevent submission of late assignments, so be sure you complete and submit assignments before the noon deadline on Fridays. - Pretend that the deadline is the night before it is actually due. - Plan ahead; if you have to be out of town or at work right when assignments are due, finish them early.